-Virginia (Ginny) Anderson joins the theater faculty of Connecticut College in the fall of 2013 after four years at Cal Poly, San Luis Obispo, where she directed for the main stage and taught a variety of theater history courses including theater history survey courses, Women’s Theater, African American Theater History, Children’s Theater, Theater in the United States, LGBT Theater, and The AIDS Epidemic in Theater and Film.
+Virginia (Ginny) Anderson joined the theater faculty in 2013 after four years at Cal Poly, San Luis Obispo, where she directed for the main stage and taught a variety of theater history courses including theater history survey courses, Women in Theater, African American Theater History, Children’s Theater, Theater in the United States, and LGBTQ Theater.

-Her current book project, "Beyond Angels: Broadway Theatre and the AIDS Epidemic," has grown from her dissertation for Tufts University’s Department of Drama.
-She earned a master of arts degree in performance and culture from Goldsmiths College, University of London, a master of arts in drama from Stanford University, and bachelor's of arts in English and theater from Carleton College.
+She earned her Ph.D. from Tufts University’s Department of Drama, a master of arts degree in performance and culture from Goldsmiths College - University of London, a master of arts in drama from Stanford University, and bachelor's of arts in English and theater from Carleton College.

-Ginny presents her work at numerous conferences and has served in leadership positions within the American Society for Theatre Research (ASTR) and the American Theatre and Drama Society (ATDS) and currently serves as the Chair and Conference Planner for the Theatre History Focus Group of the Association for Theatre in Higher Education (ATHE).
+Ginny presents her work at numerous conferences and has served in leadership positions within the American Society for Theatre Research (ASTR), the Association for Theatre in Higher Education (ATHE), and the American Theatre and Drama Society (ATDS)

 Her dedication to advocacy and the arts has been recognized by the National Center for HIV, STD, & TB Prevention, Centers for Disease Control & Prevention (CDC) as well as AIDS Action Committee of Massachusetts.
 Ginny is the 2018 recipient of the Helen Mulvey Faculty Award for Fostering Student Achievement at Connecticut College.

 270 Mohegan Ave.

 203 Palmer Auditorium